n0rmz/ripple-dev-portal/API.md

 All currencies on the Ripple Network have issuers, except for XRP.
 In the case of XRP, the `"issuer"` field may be omitted or set to `""`.
 Otherwise, the `"issuer"` must be a valid Ripple address of the gateway that issues the currency.

+For more information about XRP see [the Ripple Wiki page on XRP](https://ripple.com/wiki/XRP).
+For more information about using currencies other than XRP on the Ripple Network see [the Ripple Wiki page for gateways](https://ripple.com/wiki/Ripple_for_Gateways).

 >Amount Object:

 ```js